Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/code/ux/mwOperationalTopology/README.md

 ![Alt text](Example.JPG "Example")

 ### How it works:
-#### The application devided into 2 part:
+#### The application code is devided into 2 parts:

-1) Topology library - issue AJAX calls to OpenDaylight/static resources to retreive operational information about the Microware network topology
+1) MW Topology library - Provides APIs for managing Microwave data and retreiving operational information about the Microware network topology by using AJAX calls to OpenDaylight/static resources to retreive

-2) Topolgy GUI application - uses the toplogy library to retreive the network topology and diplay it in the GUI useing Sigma.js
+2) Topolgy GUI application - uses the toplogy library to retreive the network topology and display it in the GUI useing Sigma.js

-#### The application works in 2 modes to retrieve information about the topology:
+####  modes to retrieve information about the topology:

 1) Use static JSON files that represent the network elements

 2) Use the OpenDaylight REST API to retrieve information about the topology

-The application provides a simple configuration GUI to modify the controller IP/Port, site information and application mode.
+The application provides a simple configuration GUI(panel) to modify the controller IP/Port, site information, planned configuration and application mode.

 Note: This is a client-side application only, thus the configuration is not persistent, in order to change the defaults, change the index.html configuration fields and refresh the browser.